JoshuaBunag/Nitro/README.md

-# Nitro
+# Nitro made with JavaFX
-Something stupid I came up with
+Plans:
+* Finish Vbox Layout & Menu bars
+* Integrate it to a Database, Preferably using springboot and Sqlite
+* Have Authentication